 The moral of the story is that historic properties require one extra level of checking before you buy.
 What's riding along with the house's title?
 If nothing, you're good to go.
 (Perhaps you should explore the tax advantages of historic properties yourself!)
 But if there are riders, weigh the pros and cons of these attachments to make sure the headache of owning the historic property is worth the benefits.

-For more information on historic property and taxes, check out the links on the next page.
+For more information on historic property and taxes, check out the links below.

 - Advisory Council on Historic Preservation.
 "Federal Financial Assistance for Historic Preservation Projects -- Community and Economic Development Programs: Housing."
 May 16, 2008.
 (March 15, 2011)http://www.achp.gov/funding-comm-housing.html